Part 2: Bitcoin transaction visualization

 This is the second of two posts exploring the uses of graph visualization to understand cryptocurrency.
 We focus on a Bitcoin transaction visualization and use Bitcoin data throughout, but the concepts could also be applied to other cryptocurrencies.

-In part one, we introduced the topic of cryptocurrency and Bitcoin, and visualized some Bitcoin blocks, to identify different kinds of transactions.
+In part one, we visualized some Bitcoin blocks to identify different kinds of transactions.
 While visualizing an entire block can be interesting, and useful for understanding transaction patterns and anomalies, it can also be restrictive.

 A different approach is to explore individual transactions and how they link to other transactions in other blocks.
 That’s what we’ll do in this post, with the help of our sequential layout.

 Who needs to understand Bitcoin transactions?

 The first Bitcoin transaction

 The first-ever Bitcoin transaction happened at block height 170 on 12th January 2009.
 Before this point, Bitcoin blocks contained no transactions beyond the miner reward.

 It was between Bitcoin founder Satoshi Nakamoto and programmer Hal Finney, and follows a typical transaction structure.
 Here, Nakamoto sent Finney a total of 10 bitcoins, using a 50 bitcoin input and a 40 bitcoin output as change.